Cabbage Flowers Cabbage Flowers

 Broccoli Rabe

-In appearance similar to Broccoflower this is an artificial genetically engineered cross between sexually incompatible Cauliflower and Broccoli.
+[Brassica oleracea Group ????]
+In appearance similar to Broccoflower, this is an artificial, genetically engineered cross between sexually incompatible Cauliflower and Broccoli.
 Denounced as "Frankenfood" it has not been really commercially successful but is still found in supermarkets now and then.
 If you are concerned, check the spelling - "o" is OK.

 Broccoflower

 Is it a cauliflower or a broccoli?
 It's origin is uncertain so plant geneticists aren't sure.
-One thing is certain, it's not a cross between a cauliflower and a broccoli because the two are sexually imcompatible (see Brocciflower).
+One thing is certain, it's not a cross between a cauliflower and a broccoli because the two are sexually incompatible (see Brocciflower).
 The "curd" is medium green, a bit looser than regular cauliflower and it's a bit stemmier.
 The photo specimen was 6 inches across and weighed 1 pound 4-1/2 ounces.
 Without leaves and their stems it weighed 13 ounces (63% yield).
 Taste is considered somewhat lighter and sweeter than regular cauliflower but it's also much easier to overcook.

-Cauliflower - [Brassica oleracea Group Botrytis]
+White and Orange heads of Cauliflower [Brassica oleracea Group Botrytis]

-Cauliflowers This cabbage grows a huge cluster of flower buds that never mature.
+This cabbage grows a huge cluster of flower buds that never mature.
 Called the "curd", this cluster may be white, lime green or orange depending on variety and how it's grown.
 For white varieties, leaves are tied over the curd to protect it from the sun so it will remain white and mild in flavor.
 The orange variety is actually a cross between a wild swamp growing mutant found in Canada and a regular white cauliflower - it has many times the vitamin A content of white cauliflower.
-While cauliflower curd is sterile and will never mature, a plant left to grow will eventually develop side branches with viable flowers and seed, which is how cauliflower is propegated.
-Cauliflower leaves are used in some cuisines, but are never available in supermarkets or even farmer's markets, at least not around here.

-Purple Cauliflower - [Brassica oleracea Group Italica]
+Purple Cauliflower [Brassica oleracea Group Italica]

 This flowering cabbage is a stunning example of how nature encodes large amounts of genetic information in a mathematical form called fractals.
 The head is a cone, made up of spirals of smaller but otherwise identical spiral cones, which are in turn made up of smaller spiral cones, ad infinitum.
 Actually all cauliflowers are built pretty much this way, it just isn't so clear and orderly.